 An auair may help with the housework, but the standard of cleaning is generally rather low.
 The length of stay is usually about a year before they move on.
 In general, aupairs tend to have a high turn around due to the fact they are not professional child carers.
 Most families pay between £75-120 per week (pocket money) plus accommodation, food and a mobile phone contribution.

 A mother’s help is a candidate who is wanting to become a professional Nanny but has not had a great deal of child care experience to date.
 They are generally from European countries and are looking to move to the UK or the wealthy cities around the world.

 Although they are not considered professional, they are aiming to be professional nannies and thus are on the specific career progression.
-Mother’s help tend to look for live in roles as they may not have local accommodation or may be looking to re-locate and save money by living with the family themselves.
+A Mother’s help tends to look for live in roles as they may not have local accommodation or maybe looking to re-locate and save money by living with the family themselves.

 Bright and hard working, these candidates can stay between 2-3 years with one family and use the time to develop their skills and learn the craft whilst on the job.
 They tend to be open to doing housework alongside childcare duties.
 Families hiring a mother’s help would expect to pay between £200-350 net per week depending on if the role is offered as live in or live out.

-A Nanny is considered a professional child carer.
+If you are looking at all the different types of nannies, and to find the best fit for your family.
+A Nanny is the most straight forward option.
+Nannies are considered professional child carers.
 He or she considers this their career and will work towards new positions and different families throughout their career until retirement.